|

 execution of his father, Charles I.

-sentenced to be hanged, drawn and quartered.
-They were Thomas Harrison, John
+hanged, drawn and quartered.
+They were Thomas Harrison, John Jones, John Carew,

 Daniel Axtell and John Cooke.

-were hanging, drawing and quartering executions as a result of the 1715
+There were hanging, drawing and quartering executions as a result of the

-Rebellion.
-Three men were convicted of High Treason by the King’s Bench on the
+1715 Rebellion.
+Three men were convicted of High Treason by the King’s Bench on

-Jacobite Rebellion led to a considerable number of trials for High Treason
+The 1745 Jacobite Rebellion led to a considerable number of trials for

-which resulted in 91 sentences of hanging, drawing and quartering being passed
+High Treason which resulted in 91 sentences of hanging, drawing and quartering

 There were also 17 at Kennington Common, the place of execution for the

-there were only a further four hanging, drawing and quartering executions in
+Thereafter, there were only a further four hanging, drawing and

-allowed to hang for 20 minutes before being cut down, his head was removed, but
+He was allowed to hang for 20 minutes before being cut down, his head

-it was unclear whether the rest of the sentence was carried out.
-His remains
+was removed, but it was unclear whether the rest of the sentence was carried

-Henri de la Motte suffered at Tyburn on Friday, the
+Francois Henri de la Motte suffered at Tyburn on Friday, the 27th of

 his head was cut off and shown to the crowd, and his heart cut out and